0xCoto/Virgo/paper.md

 distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

-Because of the nature of their late-stage architecture, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
+Because of the nature of their late-stage architecture, the spectra $X(\omega)$ acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
 In general, this frequency response $H(\omega)$ makes it difficult to distinguish true signals originating from the sky and not from instrumentation artifacts.
 For